MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/3-how-project-bonsai-works.md

 The Learner carries out the underlying AI algorithms that the Architect selects.
 During training, the Learner coordinates with the Instructor to set the learning algorithm's starting parameters, determines a response, and grades its performance.

-In a deployed Brain, the Learner must instantiate the trained system and execute its computation when needed.
+In a deployed brain, the Learner must instantiate the trained system and execute its computation when needed.

 ### Predictor